Suomi.fi

 Bring with you:

-Register your stay as a citizen of an EU country
+Register your right of residence as a citizen of an EU country

 If you are going to stay in Finland for at most three months, you do not have to register your stay in Finland.

-1. Read about the instructions and necessary attachments on the site Registering an EU citizen's right of residence (Finnish Immigration Service)Opens in a new window..
+1. Read about the instructions and necessary attachments on the site for registering the right of residence for an EU citizen's right of residence (Finnish Immigration Service)Opens in a new window..

-2. Apply for a registration in the Enter Finland serviceOpens in a new window..
+2. Request for a registration in the Enter Finland serviceOpens in a new window..

 3. Visit the Finnish Immigration Service in person to identify yourself within three months of your arrival in Finland.
 If you have not booked an appointment in advance, book the appointment in the appointment booking service of the Finnish Immigration ServiceOpens in a new window..

-If you apply for an EU registration based on work, your work must have started before the Finnish Immigration Service can register your stay.
+If you request for an EU registration based on work, your work must have started before the Finnish Immigration Service can register your stay.

 Submit the application yourself.
 For example, your employer or family member cannot do it on your behalf.